Get Started

 4. Durability

-DTF transfers are known for their excellent durability.
-The adhesive powder used during the process ensures the design bonds securely to the fabric.
-The result is a print that resists cracking, peeling, and fading, even after multiple washes.
+DTFlex transfers are known for their excellent durability.
+The adhesive powder used during the process is engineered for long-lasting vibrancy and wear – wash after wash.

 DTF printing offers a cost-efficient solution for smaller designs or logos compared to other methods like screen printing, which might involve higher setup costs.